 You can tell whether or not someone is operating under Holy Spirit or a demonic spirit by their fruit.

 Well, that about covers Lies 5, 6, and 7.
 In the next post in this series, we'll address lies 8 through 10.

-In the meantime, does this post help you see through some of the lies the enemy has been sending against you?
+In the meantime, does this post help you see through some of the lies the Pharisee spirit has been sending against you?
 Are you ready to defeat the psyop of the enemy by the blood of Jesus Christ and your confession of His Word?
 If so, leave a comment below!